GuideNepalFIREInvestingRetirement

 10+ yearsEquity SIP + selective NEPSE + CIT for taxReal-return engine of the portfolio.

-The single most common mistake in Nepali FI portfolios is putting long-term money in FDs (under-earning, under-inflation) or putting short-term money in NEPSE (forced to sell at a loss when the goal arrives).
+The single most common mistake in Nepali FI portfolios: putting long-term money in FDs (under-earning, below inflation), or putting short-term money in NEPSE (forced to sell at a loss when the goal arrives).
 Match the horizon to the vehicle.

 Your first 12 months

-If you're starting today, the only goals that matter are these, in this order:
+If you're starting today, these are the only goals that matter, in this order:

 1. Month 1: list every recurring expense, calculate honest monthly take-home, write down current debt and emergency-fund status.